 The objectives normally found at the beginning of units or lessons in other curricula are instead located at the back of each book in Lesson at a Glance in the appendices.
 The Lesson at a Glance is actually a record-keeping chart where you can see and check off objectives as they are completed.
 Viewing all course objectives and being able to keep track of them in one place is very useful given that subject areas are often addressed with activities scattered throughout the day's lesson.
 For example, on one day a student might start with language arts activities, spend some time on history and geography, then complete additional language arts activities.

 In each course, lessons are laid out in detail for each day clearly enough for students to follow.
 Notes to the parent or teacher are in the margins of the books.
 These are frequently valuable tips or insights regarding teaching methods.
-The layout of the manuals actually makes them very easy to use.
+The layout of the course books makes them very easy to use.
 You work through each lesson, selecting your choice of activities for the appropriate levels.
-Some advance prep work is required to acquire books, print out student notebook pages if needed, and obtain materials needed (shown on a list at the beginning of each week).
+Some advance prep work is required to acquire books, print out student notebook pages if needed, and obtain materials needed.
 Answer keys are provided at the end of each week's lesson.

-There is a good amount of both reading and writing in the program, but parents are instructed to adjust the amount and methods to suit the child.
+Plenty of reading and writing activity is built into the program, but parents are instructed to adjust the amount and methods to suit each child.
 Both reading and writing are often taught in relation to the lesson theme or a meaningful context.
 These assignments are interspersed with discussion and other interactive activities to keep children engaged.
 Narration—children retelling to you in their own words what they have read or heard—is another method commonly used by Trail Guide to Learning that provides parents with feedback as to how well children comprehend both their own reading or books read aloud to them.